• Art Magazine

 The use of anime and manga elements in combination with traditional Japanese art creates an exciting contrast between modern mass cult and historical aesthetics.
 It is this mixture of apparently incompatible worlds that make Murakami's paintings so attractive.

-Another characteristic of his work is a touch of expressionism .
-Through skilful use of colors and shapes, he succeeds in bringing emotions on canvas - be it joy or grief, hope or melancholy.
-This expressiveness gives his pictures a deep beyond the purely superficial.
-Murakami's artistic work can be seen Mirrors
+Another characteristic of his work is a touch of Expressionism .
+Through the skillful use of color and form, he succeeds in conveying emotions on canvas – be it joy or sorrow, hope or melancholy.
+This expressiveness lends his paintings a depth that transcends mere superficiality.
+Murakami's artistic output can be seen as a reflection of his own personality.

 Murakami was already able to show his colorful creations at many international exhibitions : In 2001, the Tokioer Museum of Contemporary Art was the solo exhibition "Summon Monsters?
 Open the Door?
 OR Die?" from the same year he was also seen the Museum of Fine Arts